fluxninja/aperture/docs/content/tutorials/flow-control/rate-limiting/static-rate-limiting.md

 ### Playground

-When the policy above is loaded in the playground, no more than 120 requests are accepted in a 60 second period and the rest of the requests are rejected.
+When the policy above is loaded in the playground, no more than 120 requests are accepted in a 60-second period and the rest of the requests are rejected.

 <Zoom>